| History Walter Dandy was the first to

 cisterna magna as a modification of Torkildsen's procedure.
 If the incisura is

 not blocked by tumor, this may be sufficient to control hydrocephalus.
+Either the transcallosal

 interhemispheric or occipital transtentorial approach is used under the

-1. Tumors that extend
+following circumstances: 1.
+Tumors that extend

 superiorly, involving or destroying the posterior aspect of the corpus callosum

 and deflecting the deep venous system in a dorsolateral direction.
+2. Tumors that extend laterally

+to the region of the trigone.
 3. In rare cases where the tumor

 displaces the deep venous system in a ventral direction (often seen with

+meningiomas).
 Under these circumstances the

 transcallosal interhemispheric approach can provide extensive exposure,